guprobr/WakkaQt/readme.md

 ### Audio Visualizer
 - `AudioVisualizerWidget` renders a live waveform of any audio stream (microphone monitor or enhanced vocal preview)
 - Two corner visualizers are shown during webcam preview

 ---

+## Changelog

+### v2.0.1
+- **VocalEnhancer: fixed progressive robotic distortion** — the compressor and harmonic exciter were running inside the pitch-correction loop, compounding on every re-enhance pass.
+They are now applied exactly once, after all pitch work is done
+- **VocalEnhancer: fixed stale pitch state at section boundaries** — `smoothedPitch` was never reset after silence, causing wrong pitch-shift ratios at the start of each new phrase.
+After ~400 ms of unvoiced audio the pitch state is now cleared
+- **VocalEnhancer: added octave detection guard** — when pitch confidence is low, a 2× or 0.5× detection error is corrected before it can influence the EMA
+- **A/V sync: fixed negative manual-offset case** — when the user decremented the offset below zero, the webcam pre-roll footage was no longer seeked past, causing audio and video to drift.
+The `effectiveVideoOffset` formula now correctly accounts for the `offset` pre-roll in both directions
+- **Rendering: UI fully locked during FFmpeg** — all controls (transport, load, library, fetch, input select) are disabled for the entire render regardless of which code path triggers it
+- **FFmpeg native: keyframe alignment correction** — after `avformat_seek_file`, the first decoded frame may be earlier than requested due to keyframe rounding; the PTS of that first frame is used to compute a `seekCorrectionTb` that shifts all subsequent video frames back into exact alignment

+---